 Lesley Chiou's research is in the areas of Industrial Organization and Applied Econometrics.
-Her recent work focuses on consumer behavior and firm competition in Internet markets.
+Her recent work focuses on consumer behavior and firm competition on the Internet.

 Papers under Review

 with Catherine Tucker, NBER Working Paper No. 26982.

 - How Does Pharmaceutical Advertising Affect Consumer Search?

 with Catherine Tucker, Management Science, revise and resubmit.

 - Search Engines and Data Retention: Implications for Privacy and Antitrust

 with Catherine Tucker, NBER Working Paper No. 23815.

 Featured in Harvard Business Review.